sehrishnaveed/udacity-mobile-flashcards/README.md

 To run the project, navigate to the root directory

 1. install all project dependencies with `npm install`
-2. start the development server with `npm start`
+2. start the development server with `expo start`

+To run app on iOS, use command `expo start --ios`
 The project is tested on iPhoneX 12.2 simulator